 The Kansas Mesonet makes viewing the wind chill very easy!
 We have put together a webpage that displays a gradient map that depicts the current wind chill at: mesonet.ksu.edu/weather/windchill

-It is also accessible by clicking banner on the Kansas Mesonet’s front page.
+It is also accessible by clicking the banner on the Kansas Mesonet’s homepage.
 The map defaults to the current wind chill, but also has a selection at the top where you can change the map to view temperature and wind speed/direction.
-Since these are the two ingredients for the wind chill, it tells the story in its entirety.
+Since these are the two ingredients for the wind chill, it tells the complete story.
 The table below the map also displays the wind chill, temperature, and wind data for each station in sortable columns.
 By clicking the column headings, that particular column will sort from lowest to highest values.
 Click it again and it will reverse.
 You can also select a specific station either on the map or in the data table and it will display the specific information for that location.

 Winter wheat and cover crop producers still have an interest in the cold temperatures too.
-The freeze monitor data is still available on our webpage.
-You can access it through the menu in the top left (Weather -> Freeze Monitor) or at: mesonet.ksu.edu/freeze
+The freeze monitor data is available on our webpage.
+You can access it through the menu in the top left (Weather -> Freeze Monitor) or at: mesonet.ksu.edu/weather/freeze

 Stay warm and safe on these cold days!
 Winter is just beginning…

 Christopher “Chip” Redmond, Kansas Mesonet Manager